Obama, eyeing China, to boost export financing

 MANUFACTURING JOBS

-With many Americans in electoral swing states out of work - having seen manufacturing jobs move to China and factories close because of cheap Chinese exports - trade is a sensitive ahead of the November 6 presidential and congressional elections.
+With many Americans in electoral swing states out of work - having seen manufacturing jobs move to China and factories close because of cheap Chinese exports - trade is a sensitive topic as the November 6 presidential election nears.

-After meeting with China's vice president at the White House, Obama traveled to Wisconsin on Wednesday to highlight a U.S. company that "insourced" jobs back to the United States from China as a sign of U.S. economic rebound.
+After meeting Chinese Vice President Xi Jinping at the White House, Obama traveled to Wisconsin on Wednesday to highlight a U.S. company that "insourced" jobs back to the United States from China as a sign of U.S. economic rebound.

-Mitt Romney, a front-runner for the Republican presidential nomination to face Obama in November, blasted Obama's policies on China as too soft, and said if elected he would immediately hit back at "abusive Chinese practices" hurting the U.S. economy.
+Mitt Romney, the front-runner for the Republican nomination, said if he were elected in November he would immediately hit back at "abusive Chinese practices" hurting the U.S. economy.

 "A trade war with China is the last thing I want, but I cannot tolerate our current trade surrender," he wrote in a Wall Street Journal editorial on Thursday.